 History is taught as a discrete subject from the 10s year group up.
 (For information on history teaching in the 8s and 9s please see the separate Humanities entry).
 Topics are taught chronologically in the Prep School.
 The 10s look at Medieval England and they begin to develop essay writing and learn how to use sources as evidence.

-The 11s and 12s look at Early Modern England and Victorian Britain.
+The 11s and 12s look at the Tudors and Stuarts, Early Modern England and Victorian Britain.
 This enables them to understand how England and Britain developed politically, economically and socially.
 Their critical and writing skills are developed further, and they are taught to use sources critically to form their own opinions.
 Assessments are designed to develop critical thinking skills that will help them at GCSE level and beyond.